leohdeluca/rosacrucian-royal-society/README.md

 - Hutton, C., Shaw, G., & Pearson, R. (Eds.).
 (1809). *The Philosophical Transactions... from 1724 to 1734* (Vol. VII).
 London: C. & R. Baldwin.
 - Josten, C. H. (Ed.).
 (1966). *Elias Ashmole (1617–1692)...* Vol. IV: Texts 1673–1701.
 Oxford: Clarendon Press.
 - Lyons, H. G. (1944). *The Royal Society: 1660–1940*.
 Cambridge University Press.
+- Merkel, I., & Debus, A. G. (Eds.).
+(1987). *Intellectual history and the occult in early modern Europe*.
+Brill.
 - Purver, M. (1967). *The Royal Society: Concept and creation*.
 London: Routledge.
 - Rattansi, P. M. (1968). *The intellectual origins of the Royal Society*. *Notes and Records of the Royal Society of London*, 23, 129–143.
+- Reese, A. W. (1984). *John Amos Comenius: His philosophical, religious and educational background* (Master’s thesis, University of Alberta).
+University of Alberta.
+- Royal Asiatic Society of Great Britain and Ireland.
+(1885). *The journal of the Royal Asiatic Society of Great Britain and Ireland* (New Series, Vol. 17).
+Trübner and Co.
 - Sprat, T. (1722). *The history of the Royal Society of London* (3rd ed., corr.).
 London: Samuel Chapman.
 - Syfret, R. H. (1948). *The origins of the Royal Society*. *Notes and Records of the Royal Society of London*, 5, 75–137.
 - Yates, F. A. (2002). *The Rosicrucian Enlightenment*.
 London: Routledge.
 - Yates, F. A. (1999). *Ideas and ideals in the North European Renaissance* (Vol. 10).
 London: Routledge.
+- Zuber, M. A., & Penman, L. T. I. (2020).
+Robert Boyle’s anonymous ‘Crosey-Crucian’ identified: The German alchemist and religious dissenter Peter Moritz. *Notes and Records: The Royal Society Journal of the History of Science*, *74*(1), 95–103.